Resources

 The Face Dementia website provides information and resources about the signs of dementia, how to recognize them in themselves or others, and encourages starting a conversation about seeking help from a general practitioner (GP).

-Services and Cognitive Intervention Resources
+Services and Cognition-Oriented Treatment Resources

 Explore the resources below for tools to assist with locating services and resources related to cognition.